charlesbrandt/public/code/api/relational-db.md

 ## Manual Migrations

-If you haven't configured an actual migration system (like [Sequelize Migrations](sequelize.md#migrations)), track changes using a simple text file to note the SQL commands that get applied
+If you haven't configured an actual migration system, track changes using a simple text file to note the SQL commands that get applied

 Use SQL commands to `ALTER` tables